The Fall: A Short Story

 Ha!
-This is almost too much to believe how easy this is going to be.
+This is almost too easy.
 Lucifer knows exactly what God told man.
-This little embellishment from the woman to not touch it… this is his in.
+This little embellishment from the woman to not touch it, is his in.

 “You certainly will not die!”
 Lucifer feigned surprise.
 “For God knows that on the day you eat from it your eyes will be opened and you will be like Him and you will know the difference between good and evil.
 Die?
 You don’t really believe that you will die, do you?
 I mean, after all, do you think God would kill you?”